-Course #2214 Grade Level: 9 Length: Year Prerequisite: By Counselor or Admin placement only Students study real numbers, expressions and equations, congruency and similarity of figures, functions and linear relationships, the Pythagorean theorem, perimeter, area and volume of shapes.
+Prerequisite: By Counselor or Admin placement only Students will be solving equations and inequalities, linear equations, linear functions, systems of linear equations and inequalities, as well as working with exponents.
+This course is designed to work through the first half of the concepts in the Integrated Math 1 course while also reinforcing foundational skills.
 Students routinely use the standards for mathematical practice to make sense of problems, justify solutions and conclusions, model with mathematics, and strategically use technology to analyze and solve real-world problems.
-This course is designed to reinforce foundational skills and concepts necessary for success in Math I.
+This course is designed to reinforce foundational skills and preview concepts necessary for success in Math I.